 Now there is not one but tens of crowdfunding platforms offering you to invest in real estate, all prioritizing easy access.
 You can invest through their website or their apps while on the go.
 Investing in properties has never been that easy, right?

-What Are the Negative Aspects of Real Estate Crowdfunding?
+What are the Disadvantages of Real Estate Crowdfunding?

 Before you make up your mind to join this digital property-buying bandwagon, bear in mind the following drawbacks.